This post may contain affiliate links. Thank you for your support.

 - Balsamic glaze

-Although I decided to make my own pizza dough, I decided not to go overboard and spend five hours making this pizza, so I just used store-bought pizza sauce and a balsamic glaze that my neighbour always uses on all kinds of impressive snacks that she serves us.
-If you’re just curious about the peach-basil combination and want to make the whole thing even easier, feel free to use your favourite store-bought pizza crust as well. 🙂
+Although I decided to make my own pizza dough, I decided not to go overboard and spend five hours making this pizza, so I just used store-bought pizza sauce and a balsamic glaze that my neighbor always uses on all kinds of impressive snacks that she serves us.
+If you’re just curious about the peach-basil combination and want to make the whole thing even easier without having to fuss with active dry yeast, feel free to use your favorite store-bought thin-crust pizza crust as well. 🙂

 Assembling the Peach Basil Pizza

 This is an extra simple pizza to put together.
-Start out by rolling out your dough and spreading the sauce.
-Regular pizza sauce works really well with this recipe, but if you want to get even more creative, you can substitute your favourite bbq sauce or a garlic-infused olive oil works well too.
-Peaches just get along so well with so many other flavours. 🙂
+Start out by rolling out your dough with a rolling-pin and spreading the sauce with the back of a tablespoon.
+Regular pizza sauce works really well with this recipe, but if you want to get even more creative, you can substitute your favorite BBQ sauce, or garlic-infused olive oil works well, too.
+Peaches just get along so well with so many other flavors.

 Next, sprinkle your cheese evenly over the whole pizza.